juliehache/api-docs/gettingstarted/overview.md

 			"provider_name": "My Cool App",
 			"provider_url": "http://mycoolapp.com/"
 		}

+- If your application is embedding as a interactive HTML visualization then you should investigate the ```rich``` type and set the width and height to be the optimal viewing size for your application.
+- A thumbnail_url parameter should be passed to an image that represents what the visualization will look like.

 In the above example, because the ```type``` is ```photo``` the expectation is that the ```url``` parameter leads to an image that can be used as a preview thumbnail.
 If you wanted an embedded HTML fragment that is suitable for a preview, then the ```type``` should be ```rich```.
 You can find out more by reading the [oEmbed documentation.](http://www.oembed.com/)